Abdullah Azam Khan: Political career

 He became an MLA in 2017.
 He represented Rampur district's Suar constituency and is a member of the Samajwadi Party.
 He was disqualified as MLA due to a discrepancy in the Election affidavit by Allahabad High Court on 16 December 2019.
-Again he has been suspended effective from 13th February 2023 and now the Suar seat of Rampur is vacant till the next by-election.
+Again he has been suspended effective from 13 February 2023 and now the Suar seat of Rampur is vacant till the next by-election.

-Controversies
+Controversies and legal issues

 Birth certificate controversy

-A local RSS leader Aakash Saxena filed a complaint "alleging" Abdullah had obtained multiple birth certificates to increase his age to the eligibility limit for contesting state assembly elections.
+A local RSS leader Aakash Saxena filed a complaint alleging Abdullah had obtained multiple birth certificates to increase his age to the eligibility limit for contesting state assembly elections.
 On basis of this complaint, upon investigation by the Rampur district magistrate found Abdullah guilty of faking his date of birth to contest polls.
 The report was sent to the election commission.
 In January 2019, Saxena further lodged a case of forgery in the birth certificate case at a local police station.
 In March 2019, the UP high court stayed the arrest of Abdullah and his father Azam Khan and mother Tazeen Fatma until the probe was completed by the police.

 On 15 January 2022, Abdullah came out of jail over anticipatory bail.